linode/docs/docs/kubernetes/how-to-deploy-kubernetes-on-linode-with-rancher-2-x/index.md

     ![Rancher WordPress deployment detail view - config scale highlighted](wordpress-workload-config-scale-highlighted.png "Rancher WordPress deployment detail view - config scale highlighted")

-1. A second pod will appear in the **Pods** section on this page, and there will be an **Updating** label at the top of the page.
-You may see a series of warning messages about the new pod not being available.
-Eventually, the new pod will be labelled as **Running**.
+1. A second Pod will appear in the **Pods** section on this page, and there will be an **Updating** label at the top of the page.
+You may see a series of warning messages about the new Pod not being available.
+Eventually, the new Pod will be labelled as **Running**.

 {{< note >}}